 The study year includes study tours abroad, as a basic obligation in light of the globalization processes.
 In these tours special aspects of all Israeli national security components become visible, in the manner in which Israel is perceived around the world, its policies and actions, and in the affinity which exists between central national security systems in the world and the Israel national security system.
 An additional goal of these tours is getting to know the national security systems of the toured states, the interests, trends, professional conceptions and the organizational and cultural aspects.
-Special attention is given to the issue of the Jewish Diaspora.
+These tours will also have planning teams of participants with a responsible instructor, and together they will understand the tour's rationale and the research questions it entails.

-Current Affairs and the Commander Sessions
+Current Affairs and Commander Sessions